Main Reasons To Apply To The PhMuseum Photography Grant

 1. Reliability

-2. Improve and reflect on your work
+2. Improve and Reflect on Your Work

-3. A direct channel to exhibit
+3. A Direct Channel to Exhibit

-4. Fund your practice
+4. Fund Your Practice

 Funds can really make a difference, especially when you have a clear idea on how to invest them.
 Finalising a body of work, starting a new one, producing a book, collaborating with other professionals: cash prizes are meant to support your work with no strings attached.
-This year, 1st, 2nd, 3rd, and New Generation Prize winners will share cash awards summing up to €10,000.
+This year, 1st, 2nd, 3rd, and New Generation Prize recipients will share cash awards summing up to €10,000.
 You are invited to use the funds however you see fit.

 5. Validation

-6. Exposure and new connections
+6. Exposure and New Connections

 PhMuseum is an international hub where photo editors, curators, enthusiasts and professionals land to discover new projects and talents.
 The grant is a great vehicle for us, our partners and the jury to discover new work which hardly goes forgotten.
 Interesting projects stick to the mind and come back when searching for photographers with certain characteristics, be it for an assignment, a publication, or a nomination to other prizes.
 Over the years we have seen many photographers benefiting from these "collateral" opportunities.
 Moreover, every week we feature works mostly discovered through the grants on our homepage, newsletter, and social media, making them reach a wide and diverse audience.
 Just check if your project is set in public mode on your profile, and we'll consider it for features and publications.

-7. Learn and grow
+7. Learn and Grow

 Being directly involved in our open call means that you will follow the judging steps, see the shortlisted projects, learn about other photographers and their visual approach, read the judges’ motivations, and so on.
 This will help you better understand what other talented photographers are doing these days, what the judges consider relevant, and most importantly how you can improve your work or the way you present it.
 Furthermore, submitting an outstanding application is a skill you learn and perfect over time.
 It requires practice, attention to detail, and research.
 For this very reason, the most successful candidates are often those with a clear action plan in mind, and all the important opportunities and deadlines written down on a list.
 Create a system that works for you and plan ahead, giving priority to what could be most beneficial to your practice.
 Don’t wait to be discovered, take action to place your photography on the map.
 It’s not only about winning.
 It’s mostly about growing.

-8. Support PhMuseum
+9. Support PhMuseum

-It's only with hard work and a continue effort that you can grow as a professional.
+It's only with hard work and continuous effort that you can grow as a professional.
 Getting your work recognised by an important panel of judges is a great motivation to keep developing your practice.
 We know how much hard work there is behind your projects, and how many talented photographers there are today.
-Even if sometimes you feel you have tried enough or that you are not ready yet, we recommend you to not give up, accepting that failure is part of the career of all of us and a great motivation to keep improving and obtain success in the future.
+Even if sometimes you feel you have tried enough or that you are not ready yet, we recommend that you not give up, accepting that failure is part of the career of all of us and a great motivation to keep improving and obtain success in the future.
 As the hockey Hall of Famer Wayne Gretzky once said, you miss 100 percent of the shots you don't take.

 --------------